apostrophecms/apostrophe-documentation/docs/modules/apostrophe-attachments/browser-apostrophe-attachments.md

 one and only one crop ever for this attachment), or stored as part of a relationship to the doc containing the attachment; that part is up to you.
+### focalPoint(*attachment*, *options*, *callback*)
+Invoke with an attachment, options (such as minSize), and a callback.
+Callback receives (err, focalPoint).
+If no err, focalPoint has x and y properties and can be stored as the focalPoint property of the attachment (when there is one and only one focal point ever for this attachment), or stored as part of a relationship to the doc containing the attachment; that part is up to you.
 ### addFieldType()

 ### populate(*object*, *name*, *$field*, *$el*, *field*, *callback*)